epicodus-classroom/dei-curriculum/dei-lessons/0_intro_to_dei_talks.md

 **<span class="glyphicon glyphicon-link"></span> [Reflection Prompt: Introduction to DEI Curriculum](https://epicenter.epicodus.com/journals?title=Introduction+to+DEI+Curriculum)**

-Otherwise, you can find detailed instructions on accessing the refltion prompts in the [DEI Reflective Assignments](https://www.learnhowtoprogram.com/introduction-to-programming/getting-started-at-epicodus/diversity-equity-and-inclusion-reflective-assignments#finding-the-reflection-prompts) lesson.
+Otherwise, you can find detailed instructions on accessing the reflection prompts in the [DEI Reflective Assignments](https://www.learnhowtoprogram.com/introduction-to-programming/getting-started-at-epicodus/diversity-equity-and-inclusion-reflective-assignments#finding-the-reflection-prompts) lesson.

 ### [Do you have feedback?](#do-you-have-feedback)
 At the end of each DEI lesson, you’ll find this section.
 We welcome your feedback and want to hear about your experience of the DEI curriculum, discussions and workshops.
 We outline all of the ways you can give feedback in [the student handbook](https://www.learnhowtoprogram.com/introduction-to-programming/getting-started-at-epicodus/student-handbook#giving-feedback).